Texas Medicaid And Medicare Overpayment

-A growing problem for Medicaid providers: The Texas Health and Human Services Commission has attempted to prevent fraud and pursue fraudulent abuse of the Medicaid system by devoting a steadily increasing amount of resources to pursuing overpayment claims.
-The commission has gathered additional funding and support for data mining — a process where advanced algorithms seek to find patterns and correlations in large amounts of data.
+The Texas Health and Human Services Commission has attempted to prevent fraud and pursue fraudulent abuse of the Medicaid system by devoting a steadily increasing amount of resources to pursuing overpayment claims.
+The commission has gathered additional funding and support for data mining – a process where advanced algorithms seek to find patterns and correlations in large amounts of data.
 This is done to comb through the payments the state has made to health care entities and individual providers so they can look for potentially fraudulent behavior and overpayments on Medicaid claims.

-We regularly travel to all corners of Texas to represent providers and consult on matters involving Medicare and Medicaid overpayment, audit, appeal and fraud investigations.
+I regularly travel to all corners of Texas to represent providers and consult on matters involving Medicare and Medicaid overpayment, audit, appeal and fraud investigations.